- Combining multiple exposures in one Photoshop file

 - Selecting and removing the subject from the background

 - Using masking to combine images together

-Hello, and welcome!
-My name is Chris Orwig and I'll be your host and guide in this course, as we take a look at how we can work with a portrait, and how we can change the background of this portrait, in order to increase the visual interest and to add some drama.
-For this project think more photo illustration and less photo realism.
-In our project we'll begin in Camera Raw.
+- Hello and welcome.
+My name is Chris Orwig and I'll be your host and guide in this course as we take a look at how we could work with a portrait.
+And how we can change the background of this portrait in order to increase the visual interest and to add some drama.
+For this project, think more photo illustration and less photo realism.
+In our project, we'll begin in Camera Raw.
 Inside of Camera Raw, we'll look at how we can create multiple exposures so that we can then combine those two exposures together.
-We'll examine how we can build or create a selection which we can turn into a mask so that we can mask the subject into a new environment.
+We'll examine how we can build or create a selection, which we can turn into a mask so that we can mask the subject into a new environment.

 Once the two images are together, we'll focus in on some details.
-Here, we'll look at how we can add an outer edge glow.
-How we can change the brightness, and color, and tone of the photograph.
-We'll also explore how we can add a subtle lens flare filter as well.
+Here we'll look at how we can add an outer-edge glow, how we can change the brightness, and color and tone of the photograph.
+We'll also explore how we can add a subtle Lens Flare filter as well.
 Well we will be covering all of these topics and more, so without further delay, let's begin.

 Q: Why do the exercise files contain extra images?

 A: The exercise files folder for this course contains the images for all three courses in the Portrait Project series .